cncf/devstats/README.md

 - Example results [here](https://teststats.cncf.io) - all CNCF project activity during January 2018, excluding bots.

+# Project moving to a new GitHub organization

+Please check `NEW_ORG.md`.

 # Troubleshooting

 If you see error like this `pq: row is too big: size 8192, maximum size 8160` and/or `Error result for xyz (took 11m52.048191357s)`: